timsixth/T-GuiApi/README.md

 ## T-GuiApi is a simple library to create custom GUI in minecraft plugins.

-Gui is generating from .yml.
+Gui is generating from YAML files.
 This library is using in my plugins.

 ## Examples